 Learn how coverage limits and other factors affect the cost of this policy on Insureon's commercial auto insurance cost analysis page.

 Janitorial businesses pay a median premium of $66 per month or $792 per year for commercial umbrella insurance.
 Most companies purchase this policy to satisfy a client’s requirements for higher limits on general liability insurance.

 Umbrella insurance boosts the limits of your janitorial company’s general liability, commercial auto, or employer’s liability insurance in $1 million increments.
 Once the underlying policy’s limit is reached, umbrella insurance provides additional protection.
 Your premium depends on the amount of coverage that you buy.

 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's umbrella insurance cost analysis page.

 With a median cost of $9 per month or $109 per year, a janitorial bond is an affordable way to gain client trust.
 The cost of a janitorial service bond is determined by the amount of coverage you purchase.

-A janitorial bond is a type of surety bond that protects against losses caused by an employee’s dishonesty, or an accusation of dishonesty.
-It compensates your client if they claim that one of your employees stole from them.
+A janitorial bond is a type of surety bond that protects against losses caused by dishonest employees.
+It compensates your client if one of your employees steals from them.
 However, this bond doesn’t cover damage to a client’s property.

 To learn more about the cost of surety bonds, visit Insureon's surety bonds cost analysis page.